 - Simple check and make sure that the cables in your Surface Pro 4 are plugged in properly.
 If the connected cable is loose, you’ll have this flickering problem.

-A missing or outdated display driver in your Surface Pro can also lead to the flickering screen issue.
+A missing or outdated display driver in your Surface Pro can also lead to various screen issues.
 So you should make sure that your display adapter driver is up to date, and update it if it’s not.

 You can go to the manufacturer’s website, and download and install the latest version of your graphics card driver.
 This requires time and computer skills.